bobobo80/go-oauth2-ent/README.md

 # go-oauth2-ent

-Ent orm for go-oauth2 storage
+An go-oauth2 storage based on [go-oauth2-mysql](https://github.com/go-oauth2/mysql/) but using ent orm.